Oriane Ondono

 Oriane Ondono (born 14 April 1996) is a French handball player who plays for Brest Bretagne Handball and the French national team.
 She is a world champion from 2023.

 In addition to regular handball Ondono also plays beach handball, where she has featured in the French national team.

 Career

 Ondono played from 2016 to 2021 for CJF Fleury Loiret Handball.
 In 2021, she joined Nantes Atlantique Handball.
 In 2024, she joined Brest Bretagne Handball.

 National team

 She was selected for the French team for the 2021 World Women's Handball Championship but due to injury she did not play a single game.

 At the 2022 European Championship, she finished 4th with the French team.

 In 2023, she won the World Championship.
 At the 2024 Olympics, she won a silver medal.

+For the 2025 World Championship she won bronze medals losing to Germany in the semifinal and beating Netherlands in extra time in the third place playoff.